muniter/hass_86/scripts/pc_mqtt_control/README.md

 This program simply allows integration of the pc using mqtt into any system, parituclary this time into Home Assistant.
 Is done over MQTT to avoid having ssh-keys in the Home Assistant server that can execute commands.

+**Right now it runs as user, therefore suspend or reboot won't work unless modified in the system**

 ## Requirements

 - Python 3